Outcome-Based Agile

 Engineers and AI agents execute together on scoped stories.

-Ship behind flags to test safely before launch.Stakeholder Visibility
+Updates are shipped behind flags to test safely before launch.Stakeholder Visibility

 Business stakeholders stay aligned, not surprised.Launch + Measure